-16.2.
+16.3.
 Psychology Minor, Four-year and Three-year B.A.

-Residency Requirements: 12 credit hours within the minor Requirements: A minimum of 18 credit hours A minimum of 12 credit hours in residence PSYC-1010 Introduction to Psychology I -Foundations PSYC-1020 Introduction to Psychology II - Individuals and Interactions A minimum of three credit hours from each of three of the following areas: Cognitive Processes Social Processes Development Physiological Processes Learning Assessment and Treatment
+- A minimum of 18 credit hours - A minimum of 12 credit hours in residence PSYC-1010 Introduction to Psychology I - Foundations - PSYC-1020 Introduction to Psychology II Individuals and Interactions - A minimum of three credit hours from each of three of the following areas: - Cognitive Processes Social Processes Development Physiological Processes Learning - Assessment and Treatment